-With the First Four round concluding tonight and the round of 64 set to tip off on Thursday afternoon, many are still putting the finishing touches on their brackets.
+With the First Four round concluding tonight and the round of 64 set to tip off on Thursday afternoon, many are still putting the finishing touches on their March Madness brackets.
 But in order to successfully win a pool, it’s often the folks that not only can predict most or all of the Final Four, but also those that can nail a few of the early round shockers.

 Cinderella is always the key when it comes to March Madness – and here is a list of seven teams that I feel will “exceed its seed” – and become the official “Bracket Busters” of the 2011 NCAA Tournament.

 Here’s who and why:

 Sexy 7: KP’s Bracket Busters for March Madness 2011

 Oakland Golden Grizzlies (#13 – West Region)